BookCon

 BookCon is an annual fan convention established in 2014 in New York City.
 Taking the name format from other fan conventions such as Comic-Con, BookCon was established to combine pop culture and the book industry.
-Many authors, celebrities and publishing professionals attend BookCon.
+Many authors, celebrities and publishing professionals would attend BookCon.
 In a statement made on December 1, 2020, it was announced that due to the impact of COVID-19 pandemic the convention was canceled for 2021 and would be reworked for the future.
+In June 2025, Reedpop announced the return of BookCon in April 2026.

 History

-BookCon is run by ReedPop, which also organizes New York Comic Con, Chicago Comic & Entertainment Expo, Star Wars Celebration, and other events.
+BookCon was run by ReedPop, which also organizes New York Comic Con, Chicago Comic & Entertainment Expo, Star Wars Celebration, and other events.
 BookCon was created to boost the image and attendance of long-running book fair BookExpo America.